zbingl/Liveplot/README.md

-A simple application which graphs datapoints from a CSV file. tester.py generates some test data in the data.csv file.
+A simple application which graphs datapoints. tester.py generates some test data in the data.dbb e.